- Creating a new board

-To create a new Interana board, do the following:
+To create a new board, do the following:

-- Click the Boards icon in the upper left navigation panel.
+- From the Interana UI, click the Boards icon in the top left navigation panel.

-- In the Name Your Board dialog, enter a unique name for the board, then add a description and click Save.
+3. In the Name Your Board dialog, enter a unique name for the board (perhaps including you Interana username), optionally add a description, and click Save.

-An empty board is shown with the following message.
+An empty board displays with the following message.

 2. Constructing a query

-Think of a query as a mathematical equation made up of words, and the word segments are query building blocks.
+Think of an Interana query as a mathematical equation made up of words, and the word segments as query building blocks.
 The building blocks we use to create the query in this example are:

-- Over starts 7 days ago—starting our count 7 days ago
+- Starting 7 days ago—we start our count 7 days ago.

 To create a query that shows all events over the last seven days, do the following: